ibm-cloud-docs/containers/cs_app_knative.md

         ```
         {: codeblock}

-        To assign a host name from your custom domain for select Knative services only, add a `data.selector` label key and value to your configmap.
-In this example, all services with the label `app: sample` are assigned a host name from your custom domain.
+        To assign a hostname from your custom domain for select Knative services only, add a `data.selector` label key and value to your configmap.
+In this example, all services with the label `app: sample` are assigned a hostname from your custom domain.
 Make sure to also have a domain name that you want to assign to all other apps that do not have the `app: sample` label.
 In this example, the default IBM-provided domain `mycluster.us-south.containers.appdomain.cloud` is used.
     3. Save your changes.

 With your Ingress routing rules and Knative configmaps all set up, you can create Knative services with your custom domain and TLS certificate.